nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 - *Demonstrations:* show us some tools or software that you like
 - *Workshop or [ReproHacks](https://reprohack.github.io/reprohack-hq/)* (only 3 hours in a day)
 - *Talks*: teach us something new
-- *On going projects*: share with others something unfinished and almost working where you would like to get feedback on
+- *On-going projects*: share with others something unfinished and almost working where you would like to get feedback on
 - *Something else*: something you would like to share with others that does not fit any of the previous points?
 We are looking forward to hearing about it!

 ## How to contribute ideas

 - Would like to participate but don't really know how?
 Chat with us in the [Zulip chat](https://coderefinery.zulipchat.com/#narrow/stream/213720-nordic-rse), we will figure out something together.
 - Once you have an idea for your contribution, open a github issue [here](https://github.com/nordic-rse/nordic-rse.github.io/issues/new/choose), use the *Unconference contribution* template.
 - You can also email us at <nordic-rse-organizers@neic.no>.
 In this case, please try to follow [this template](https://github.com/nordic-rse/nordic-rse.github.io/blob/main/.github/ISSUE_TEMPLATE/unconference-contribution.md)
 - Note that you don't need to submit a fully polished proposal, you can update your idea until the unconference and you will receive all the feedback and support that you need.
 - For organisation purposes, we kindly ask you to submit your idea by June 28th 2021.
 - If you miss the deadline, you are still welcome to join the unconference.
 You will have the chance to add your contribution live during the event.
+But the earlier we know, the easier it is for us to schedule the contributions.
 - Any kind of contribution is welcomed, however please bear in mind that
    - we will publish name and abstracts of contributions.
-   - contributions should not violate the [Code of Conduct](./code-of-conduct).
+   - contributions have to respect the [Code of Conduct](./code-of-conduct).

 ## Tentative format